VIDEO: Confirmed tornado touches down in Myrtle Beach

 This tornado was part of the remnants of Tropical Storm Beta.

-“People saw it in front of me, they started running off the beach,” Landon Beard said.
+“People saw it in front of me, they started running off the beach,” said Landon Beard, a lifeguard in the area.
 “I turn around and it’s on the shore picking up our boxes about a hundred feet out of the air.
 Everybody including me just ran straight off the beach.
 It didn’t do too much damage, just damaged our equipment, took some of the chairs from the hotels.
 Nobody’s hurt, everyone’s ok, but pretty scary.”

-There are no confirmed reports of damage in the area.
-News13 has a crew checking out the area.
+There are no confirmed reports of widespread damage in the area.
 We are working to get more information from the National Weather Service.

 Social media reports began coming in around 3:24 p.m., according to the National Weather Service.
 The tornado can be seen in several viewer videos sent to News13.